 Consider Outsourcing Your Virtual Assistant Search

 There are multiple ways of hiring a virtual assistant, including outsourcing the entire effort to a managed virtual assistant service provider.
 Managed VA services hire, train, manage and pay virtual assistants, setting them up on your tools and processes, so they show up ready to work on day one.
 Backup VAs ensure continuity, and you get a proven productivity partner with no added management lift.
-VAs work in secure facilities with enterprise-level device and network security.
+VAs work in secure facilities with enterprise-level devices and network security.